isteres/Distributed-ML-framework/README.md

 	- Python helper scripts used by the server to perform the actual ML work.
 		The Java server launches these scripts as subprocesses and parses their output for metrics and prediction values.
-	- Key files: `main.py` (training CLI that builds and serializes a pipeline), `predict.py` (prediction CLI that prints `PREDICTION:<value>`), `model_builder.py`, `preprocessor_builder.py`, `data_loader.py`.
+	- Key files: `main.py` (training CLI that builds the training pipeline), `predict.py` (prediction CLI that prints `PREDICTION:<value>`), `model_builder.py`, `preprocessor_builder.py`, `data_loader.py`.